 If there’s any breed that needs serious recall training, it’s the Siberian Husky.
 Huskies need to go through firm recall training ideally from the moment you own them.

-Huskies, due to their strong independence tendencies, can never have a fully reliable recall.
+Due to their strong independence tendencies, huskies can never have a fully reliable recall.
 If your Husky has had intense recall training, this will significantly reduce their tendency to react whenever you ask them to “come” or do something.

 Obedience training should also be carried out regularly to keep your husky as obedient as possible.
 Obeying commands is another moment where dramatic behavior can starts.
 Getting your husky accustomed to following your commands will help limit negative reactions.